The roots of African American Heritage run deep in Western New York.

 Go back in time as you enter the Nash House Museum where you can see 20th century historical memorabilia and walk into the home of our region’s prolific religious leader, the Rev. J. Edward Nash.

-If you are open to it you might also want to join the drummers at the African Culture Center where youthful dancers joyfully leap in celebration of culture and tradition.
+If you are open to it you might also want to join the drummers at the African American Culture Center where youthful dancers joyfully leap in celebration of culture and tradition.
 It is certainly on my bucket list this year!
 By far the most amazing example of the local African American community experience is sitting along the Juneteenth Festival parade route- kicking off the nation’s largest Juneteenth festival.
 The joy and celebration is contagious.

 Breaking bread is another way to experience Buffalo’s African American culture; it can be the most delicious journey as you partake mouthwatering soul food dishes.
 After a bite of buttery cornbread the flavors take me home to my grandmother’s kitchen where cooking and traditions merged.
 The African American experience has a strong culinary tradition that was passed down from the continent of Africa and the Antebellum South.